perez987/macOS-26-Tahoe-on-Z390-with-OpenCore/README.md

 - AirportItlwm doesn't work on Tahoe, but itlwm does; the latest version is 2.3.0.
 - Heliport (used next to itlwm) is at version 1.5.0, although there is a 2.0.0-alpha version that works very well on Tahoe.
 Extended Instructions: [Wi-Fi Intel AX210 on macOS Sonoma and Sequoia](https://github.com/perez987/Intel-AX210-on-macOS-Sonoma-Sequoia)

+### Fenvi Wi-Fi

-- Fenvi Wi-Fi: There is no fix for this issue yet.
+There is no fix for this issue yet.
 OCLP developers are working on it.

 ### EFI folder with OpenCore 1.0.5